microsoft/DeepSpeed/docs/_tutorials/ulysses-offload.md

 For this tutorial, Flash Attention (CUDA) is required.
 We will configure a 8 billion parameter LLaMA model using the DeepSpeed [Megatron-DeepSpeed](https://github.com/microsoft/Megatron-DeepSpeed/tree/master/) code.
 We will use 1 nodes of 4x [NVIDIA Tesla A100-SXM4 Tensor Core GPU](https://www.nvidia.com/en-us/data-center/a100/).

-## Training a 6.7B parameter GPT with FPDT
+## Training a 6.7B parameter GPT with Ulysses-Offload
 Users can set the context size at the beginning of the script, for this excercise, we will use 256K context and mini batch of one.
 ```
 ### Main configs